ibm-cloud-docs/watsonxdata/wxd-dph.md

 {: #dph_intro}

 IBM Data Product Hub as a Service is a self-service solution designed to streamline sharing of data products among data producers and data consumers.
 This light-weight platform that packages data assets such as SQL queries, and tables into Data products, which servers a specific business use case.
-Data consumers can be both technical users and business users.
+With the integration of IBM Data Product Hub and watsonx.data, Data engineers can seamlessly access data available in watsonx.data in the form of Data products.

 **Data assets and Data products**

 Data assets can be SQL query, SQL table, ML models or BI dashboards.
-Data product is a collection of assets packaged under a platform for a specific business use case.
+Data product is a collection of assets packaged together for a specific business use case.

 **Data producers and Data consumers**

 Data producers are responsible for packaging the data assets into Data products, defining data contract and, making the product accessible to consumers.
 Data consumers are the users who subscribe to these Data products created by the Data producers.
+Data consumers can be both technical users and business users.

 **Features of integration**

-   * **Accessing datasource** : When watsonx.data integrates with Data Product Hub, the metadata information from watsonx.data is packaged as a Data product by using presto connector for easy sharing among users.
+   * **Accessing datasource** : When watsonx.data integrates with Data Product Hub, the metadata information from watsonx.data is packaged as a Data product by using Presto connector for easy sharing among users.
 This integration broadens the accessibility of data source in watsonx.data.
 The data is packaged in a secure manner as it does not involve actual movement of data.

       To access data from watsonx.data, do the following: